Selenium supports only web-based applications and to open them we need a browser. Selenium can support various browser for test automation.

 #6) Opera Driver

-package Different_Drivers; import org.openqa.Selenium.WebDriver; importorg.openqa.Selenium.opera.OperaDriver; import org.testng.annotations.Test; import org.testng.Assert; public class operaDriver { @Test public void createAccount(){ //set system property, so that we can access opera driver System.setProperty("webdriver.opera.driver", "E:\operadriver.exe"); // it will open the opera browser WebDriver driver = newOperaDriver(); driver.get("https://www.google.com/intl/en/mail/help/about.html"); // Here driver will try to find out create an account link on the application WebElement createAccount = driver.findElement(By.xpath(".//*[@id='gmail-create-account']")); Assert.assertTrue(createAccount.isDisplayed()); //Create Account will be clicked only if the above condition is true createAccount.click(); System.out.println(createAccount.getText()); } }
+package Different_Drivers; import org.openqa.Selenium.WebDriver; importorg.openqa.Selenium.opera.OperaDriver; import org.testng.annotations.Test; import org.testng.Assert; public class operaDriver { @Test public void createAccount(){ //set system property, so that we can access the opera driver System.setProperty("webdriver.opera.driver", "E:operadriver.exe"); // it will open the opera browser WebDriver driver = newOperaDriver(); driver.get("https://www.google.com/intl/en/mail/help/about.html"); // Here driver will try to find out create an account link on the application WebElement createAccount = driver.findElement(By.xpath(".//*[@id='gmail-create-account']")); Assert.assertTrue(createAccount.isDisplayed()); //Create Account will be clicked only if the above condition is true createAccount.click(); System.out.println(createAccount.getText()); } }

 Output: Create an account